biosails/pheniqs/docs/configuration.md

 # Barcode decoding

-Pheniqs can populate the related standardized SAM auxiliary tags for multiplex, molecular and cellular barcodes, adhering to the [recommendations outlined in the SAM specification](https://samtools.github.io/hts-specs/SAMtags.pdf).
+Pheniqs can populate the related standardized SAM auxiliary tags for sample, molecular and cellular barcodes, adhering to the [recommendations outlined in the SAM specification](https://samtools.github.io/hts-specs/SAMtags.pdf).
 We distinguish between [closed class decoding algorithms](glossary#closed_class_decoding), when a discrete list of classes (in our case nucleotide sequences) is known in advance and so a prior distribution is available, and [open class decoders](glossary#open_class_decoding), when the discrete list of classes is unknown and so the prior distribution is hidden.
 The embedded `codec` directive specifies the allowed classes for closed class decoders as a JSON dictionary.
 The keys of the dictionary must be unique strings within the dictionary and play a role in the inheritance model but you may otherwise choose them as you see fit.
 One simple methodology is to use the concatenated barcode sequence prefixed by an **@** sign (to remind you Pheniqs does not actually interpret it as a nucleotide sequence), but you may choose more meaningful names to make your instruction files more readable.

 Pheniqs offers a choice of two closed class decoding strategies: the widespread [minimum distance decoder](glossary#minimum_distance_decoding) (**MDD**) and a more refined probabilistic [Phred-adjusted maximum likelihood decoder](glossary#phred_adjusted_maximum_likelihood_decoding) (**PAMLD**).
 Unlike MDD, PAMLD consults base calling quality scores and the prior barcode distribution and will outperform MDD in almost every real world scenario.
 Since PAMLD computes the full Bayesian posterior decoding probability to pick the maximum likelihood, the probability of an incorrect barcode assignment is made available in SAM auxiliary tags reserved for local use, for downstream analysis consideration.